 Expy: Syria and Beir from the Zero games to Sapphael and Elrazak from the second game.
-Both are a younger sister and older brother pair of blond angels, with the younger sister leaning towards The Messiah and older brother leaning towards The Dragon.
+Both are a younger sister and older brother pair of blond angels, with the younger sister leaning towards All-Loving Hero and older brother leaning towards The Dragon.

 Fan Translation: A Korean fan translation of Black/Matrix Zero is available from Team Redwing.
 An English fan translation of the same game, done by Chris Judah, was near completion but never finished.
 Scripts were fully translated, but no version with it was released.

 Gay Option: The infamous Master Zero in the first game and the Gilvise ending in the second game.